 Step 2: checking travel requirements

 At the time of writing, travel restrictions have been lifted for all people coming into the UK from abroad.
-However, most countries still have restrictions, so you’ll need to check these well before you fly.
-We’ve outlined the requirements for a few of our most popular destinations below.
+However, some countries may still have restrictions or you may be required to show evidence of being fully vaccinated, (either on your phone or a paper copy) or proof of recovery, so you’ll need to check these well before you fly.

 Step 3: booking transfers and trips in advance